msegzda/nordpool-baltics/README.md

 - Washer-dryer
 - Water heater (a.k.a boiler)

-Currently, this plugin supports the following Nordpool electricity market areas:
+Currently, this plugin supports the following aWATTar electricity market areas:

-- Lithuania
-- Latvia
-- Estonia
-- Finland
+- Austria

 ## How To Install ##